scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/a061-create3DMask.rst.txt

 Create 3D Mask protocol
 =======================

-Protocol designed to create a mask, :math:`i.e.`, a wrapping surface able to delimit a volume or subunit of interest, in order to modify the density values within or outside it.
+Protocol designed to create a mask, *i.e.*, a wrapping surface able to delimit a volume or subunit of interest, in order to modify the density values within or outside it.
 This mask can be created with a given geometrical shape (sphere, cube, cylinder...) or obtained from